hreikin/streamlit-uploads-library/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://hreikin-streamlit-uploads-library-home-ar6h9h.streamlit.app/)

-> Under development, coming soon.

-A simple gallery for use in Streamlit projects.
+A simple uploads library and gallery for use in Streamlit projects.
 Check out the demo using the Streamlit Cloud button above.
 This package provides a simple wrapper around `st.file_uploader` with a save function included and also provides library and gallery views for use in Streamlit projects.

 ## Installation